 - Old, youngish, young

-- The host family should be without mental or physical issues that would keep them from being able to fulfill their role as care-taker.
+- The host family should be without mental or physical issues that would keep them from being able to fulfil their role as care-taker.

 - The host family should be in a financial situation that enables them to take in another family member.